 It is important to remove sap, gum, resin, asphalt, etc. as soon as possible after they appear by washing and waxing.
 Sunlight and time will bake-harden these materials making them almost impossible to remove without heavy buffing.
-If asphalt remains on the trailer after washing, use a small amount of kerosene on a rag and wipe the spots individually, being careful not to scratch the finish.

 If a substance is found on the coating that cannot be removed by normal washing procedures, Airstream recommends using DX 330 Acryli-Clean made by PPG Industries.
 Follow all directions and warnings on the product container.
 Acryli-Clean should be used by trained personnel only, using the proper equipment under controlled conditions.
 Use the Acryli-Clean as sparingly as possible to remove glue, tar, and other similar substance.
+Rinse with cool water immediately after use.

 To keep your trailer looking new, paint the "A' frame, LPG tanks, and rear frame periodically.
 The Limited option includes gold plated medallions.
 Use mild soap and water on a soft cotton cloth to clean.
 Gold is a soft metal and will scratch, If that doesn't not work, use a mild metal polish such as PEAK METAL POLISH applying lightly with a clean soft cotton cloth.